Chapter 22:

 The fruit flared with bright light, grew longer and thinner, and transformed into a long, strangely shaped sword.

-Spikes of frozen shards struck her in the shoulder, abdomen, and cheek, spraying blood.
+Spikes of frozen shards struck her in the shoulder, spraying blood.

 She hissed in pain.